lukeholman/queen-pheromone-RNAseq/README.md

 ## Click [here](https://lukeholman.github.io/queen-pheromone-RNAseq) to view the HTML report

-## Main .Rmd file
+## Bioinformatics

-All of our R statistical analyses are described in the `queen_pheromone.Rmd` file, which can be used to recreate all the figures, tables and analyses presented in the paper and supplementary material.
-To reproduce our analysis, clone this Github repository, open the .Rmd file, install all the R packages you don't already have, and then Run All or press the "knit" button in R studio.
+All the scripts used for bioinformatics can be viewed in the HTML report, or in the `bioinformatics scripts` directory.

+## Statistical analyses and plots

+All the R scripts for our statistics and plots can be viewed in the HTML report, or in `analysis/statistical-analysis.Rmd`.

-## Database containing most of the necessary data
+## Description of the data
-We created a sqlite3 database using `import_data.sh` prior to analysis in R. The component spreadsheets (tables) from this database are also available as .csv files in the directory `component spreadsheets of queen_pheromone.db` if you prefer to access them that way.
+We created a sqlite3 database (`data/queen_pheromone.db`) using the script `import_data.sh`, which was then analysed in R. The component spreadsheets (tables) of this database are also available as .csv files in `data/component spreadsheets of queen_pheromone.db` if you prefer to access them that way.

 The spreadsheet has the following tables: